Zimbabwe Library Association: National Library Policy (NPL) of Zimbabwe

 The Zimbabwe Library Association (ZimLA) held an Advocacy and National Information Policy Formulation (NIP) Workshop at Cresta Lodge, Harare from 5 – 6 May 2016.
 The workshop was designed to build capacity for Librarians to enable them to effectively advocate for Access to Information for All.
 It was also meant to equip Librarians with skills to design, develop, implement, monitor and review a National Information Policy (NIP), either as a standalone policy or as a section in the National Information and Communication Technology (ICT) Policy that is currently in its draft form.

 Publications

 ZimLA Newsletter

 ZimLA published the ZimLA Newsletter with support from IFLA from 2001 to 2003.

 Zimbabwe Librarian

 The official journal the Zimbabwe Librarian used to be known as the Rhodesian Librarian from 1969 to 1979.
 The ISSN number for ZimLA librarian is 1015–6828 according to issn.org.

 ZimLA Affiliations

 ZimLA is a member of the African Library and Information Associations and Institutions (AfLIA).
-The association is also a member of the International Federation of Library Associations and Institutions (IFLA).
+The association is also a member of the International Federation of Library Associations and Institutions (IFLA) and The Standing Conference of Eastern, Central and Southern African Library and Information Associations (SCECSAL).
+Membership is dependent on being up-to-date in terms of subscriptions charged by these organisations.